Kentucky: Geography

 Kentucky is situated in the Upland South.
 A significant portion of eastern Kentucky is part of Appalachia.

 Kentucky borders seven states, from the Midwest and the Southeast.
 West Virginia lies to the northeast, Virginia to the east, Tennessee to the south, Missouri to the west, Illinois to the northwest, and Indiana and Ohio to the north.
 Only Missouri and Tennessee, both of which border eight states, touch more.

-Kentucky's northern border is formed by the Ohio River and its western border by the Mississippi River; however, the official border is based on the courses of the rivers as they existed when Kentucky became a state in 1792.
+Kentucky's northern border is formed by the north shore of the Ohio River and its western border by the Mississippi River; however, the official border is based on the courses of the rivers as they existed when Kentucky became a state in 1792.
 For instance, northbound travelers on U.S. 41 from Henderson, after crossing the Ohio River, will be in Kentucky for about 2 mi.
 Ellis Park, a thoroughbred racetrack, is located in this small piece of Kentucky.
 Waterworks Road is part of the only land border between Indiana and Kentucky.

 Kentucky has a non-contiguous part known as Kentucky Bend, at the far west corner of the state.
 It exists as an exclave surrounded completely by Missouri and Tennessee, and is included in the boundaries of Fulton County.
-Road access to this small part of Kentucky on the Mississippi River (populated by 18 people as of 2010) requires a trip through Tennessee.
+Road access to this small part of Kentucky on the Mississippi River (populated by 18 people as of 2010) requires traveling through Tennessee.

 The epicenter of the 1811–12 New Madrid earthquakes was near this area, causing the Mississippi River to flow backwards in some places.
 Though the series of quakes changed the area geologically and affected the small number of inhabitants of the area at the time, the Kentucky Bend is the result of a surveying error, not the New Madrid earthquake.

 Regions

-Kentucky can be divided into five primary regions: the Cumberland Plateau in the east, which contains much of the historic coal mines; the north-central Bluegrass region, where the major cities and the capital are located; the south-central and western Pennyroyal Plateau (also known as the Pennyrile or Mississippi Plateau); the Western Coal Fields; and the far-west Jackson Purchase.
+Kentucky can be divided into five primary regions: the Cumberland Plateau in the east, which is wholly underlain by coal and constitutes the Eastern Coal Field; the north-central Bluegrass region, where the major cities and the capital are located; the south-central and western Pennyroyal Plateau (a Mississippian-age plateau that is divided into eastern, central and western sub-regions, the latter known as the Pennyrile); the Western Coal Field; and the far-western Jackson Purchase, the northernmost extension of the Mississippian Embayment, west and south of the Tennessee River.

 The Bluegrass region is commonly divided into two regions, the Inner Bluegrass encircling 90 mi around Lexington, and the Outer Bluegrass that contains most of the northern portion of the state, above the Knobs.
-Much of the outer Bluegrass is in the Eden Shale Hills area, made up of short, steep, and very narrow hills.
+Much of the outer Bluegrass is in the Eden Shale Hills sub-region, made up of short, steep, and very narrow hills.
+The alluvial plain of the Ohio River is another geological region, as is the area south and east of Pine Mountain, part of the Ridge and Valley Belt of Appalachia.